 Habitat: They inhabit the tropical rainforest, monsoon forest and scrub of Christmas Island.

-Distribution: The Christmas Island Hawk-Owl is restricted to Christmas Island, a 135 square kilometre Australian territory in the Indian Ocean, 360 kilometres south of Java.
+Distribution: Restricted to Christmas Island, a 135 square kilometre Australian territory in the Indian Ocean, 360 kilometres south of Java.

 Status: Listed as Vulnerable by Birdlife International.